 Consider other tidbits that your dog enjoys, such as a slice of apple or a scrap of cooked chicken.

-These make excellent treats for good behaviour, and you don’t have to worry about scouring ingredients lists for the dreaded xylitol either.
+These make excellent treats for good behavior, and you don’t have to worry about scouring ingredients lists for the dreaded xylitol either.

 What to do if your dog eats sugar